Kvnhooman/AAI540_Final-Project/README.md

 - Re-run `01_setup_athena.ipynb` from Cell 2 onwards — all create calls skip if resources exist
 - Re-run setup cell in whichever notebook you need to restore the session
 - Then continue normally

+### Stopping the Daily Pipeline Schedule

+Notebook 07 Section 14 creates an EventBridge schedule that fires the pipeline every 24 hours.
+To stop the recurring runs (e.g., when you're done collecting metric-variation data), run **notebook 07 Section 16** — it deletes the schedule.
+Existing execution history stays in SageMaker Pipelines; only the recurring trigger is removed.

 ---